You’ve had a long, stressful day at work.

 When you pick up a book, you seem to instinctively know how it works.

-Although you may not realize it, you had to learn this somewhere.
+Although you may not remember it, you had to learn this somewhere.

 Reading to children shows them how books work, which is key for reading later in life.